 There is uncertainty in whether potential abatement will be realised.
 Research has identified diets that have lower impact on human and natural capital - clear co-benefits242.
 Using fiscal policy to push demand along this trajectory may not work if demand is not responsive and higher prices are mostly absorbed into household budgets.
 If this happens revenue could be pushed into lowest cost (more efficient on a per footprint basis) measures through offset markets.
 The overall social benefit achieved from the revenue compared to the dietary change may not be as great.
 The uncertainty in realising potential abatement measures and what baseline measures they displace, especially in the predominately private provision of food products, is discussed under abatement demand from p.
-105 and p.
-155. This translates into uncertainty in the marginal abatement cost, explained from p.
-105.
+102 and p.
+151. This translates into uncertainty in the marginal abatement cost, explained from p.
+102.

 In summary, abatement costing for food system impacts is not developed like carbon costing.
 Energy is a traditional infrastructure, with large or at-scale capital investment and technological challenges (e.g. carbon capture).
 Food is much more heterogenous in abatement measures available.
 For the CO2-eq emissions dimension marginal abatement curves for agriculture have been developed at national and subnational scales243.
-In practice, existing emissions marginal abatement curves for the food system are not that easily transferrable to build abatement as a surface over a multi-dimensional footprint.
+In practice, existing emissions marginal abatement curves for the food system are not that easily transferrable.
 Co-benefits and trade-offs in other footprints have not generally been considered in the building of a least cost curve for emissions reduction.
 It also unclear what efficiency gains (negative abatement) would provide in terms of footprint reduction.
 This research question was already proposed on p.
-20.
+19.

 More research, highlighted from p.
-25, is required to develop marginal abatement costing as a valuation method for food system impacts.
+24, is required to develop marginal abatement costing as a valuation method for food system impacts.
 Some abatement costs are used in the case studies 1-9.
 They are obtained from external studies and do not reflect a marginal abatement valuation for food system impact specifically in the sense above.
 They reflect least costing for abatement measures from individual footprints.
 From p.
-105 we discuss the feasibility of mixing social and abatement cost estimates for shadow prices.
+102 we discuss the feasibility of mixing social and abatement cost estimates for shadow prices.

-Attribution implicit in valuation factors
+Attribution implicit in valuation factors and shadow prices of capital changes